Helenyin123/changnote/web-technology-project.md

     }
 ```

+#### Notice:

+a percentage value for `height` doesn’t work but a percentage value for `width` does.

+In CSS an element's padding will be calculated by it's parent element's width if the padding is set using percent instead of pixels.

+To center text, use `text-align: center`.
+To center box model, use `margin: 0 auto` + define width of the container.

+`border-radius: 15%` can make the border have round effect

+`transition: background 0.3s` will have fade out effect whenever the background is changed

 ## 3. Bootstrap

 Bootstrap is the most popular HTML, CSS and JS framework for designing website.
 You can download it and link to the file locally, or use CDN\(Content Distributed Network\)support, which is an online server for bootstrap, you just need to add a link to the html header.